GerroDen/forge-sandbox/README.md

 Runs lint in all workspaces.

+## `forge-tunnel`

+Runs `forge-wrapper` with tunnel preparations.
+This is only necessary to prepare `forge tunnel` with docker.
+Run `dev` in a separate terminal to use the docker tunnel.

+## `forge-tunnel:local`

+In contrast to `forge-tunnel` this command actually starts the tunnel without using docker.
+Run `dev` in a separate terminal to use the local tunnel.

 # Forge Wrapper CLI `forge-wrapper.sh`

 This is a wrapper script to manage local building steps before using the Forge CLI and app registration.